duanzhiihao/lossy-vae/README.md

 ```

 ### Training and evaluation
-Training and evaluation methods vary from model to model. \
+Training and evaluation scripts vary from model to model. \
-Detailed training/evaluation instructions are provided in each model's subfolder (see the section [Implemented Methods](#implemented-methods---pre-trained-models-available) above for the subfolders).
+Detailed training/evaluation instructions are provided in each model's subfolder (see the section [Models](#models)).

 ## Prepare Datasets for Training and Evaluation